 It took Landis’s death of heart failure in 1944 to end both his tyrannical reign over the game and the colour line, which didn’t quite end right away.
 Incoming commissioner Albert Benjamin (Happy) Chandler, elected in April 1945, wasted no time answering when asked by Pittsburgh Courier writers Wendell Smith and Rick Roberts, “I’m for the Four Freedoms, and if a black boy can make it at Okinawa and go to Guadalcanal, he can make it in baseball.”

 Rickey now had his chance.
-Recall that Chandler refused to take office formally until World War II but, a week before he did, Rickey signed Kansas City Monarchs (Negro American League) shortstop Jackie Robinson to the Brooklyn Dodgers’ organisation.
+Recall that Chandler refused to take office formally until World War II ended but, a week before he did, Rickey signed Kansas City Monarchs (Negro American League) shortstop Jackie Robinson to the Brooklyn Dodgers’ organisation.
 Having the power to void any contract, Chandler didn’t even think about voiding Robinson’s.

 Robinson went to Montreal to get his feet wet.
 Rickey concurrently signed another pair of Negro Leaguers, pitcher Don Newcombe and Hall of Fame catcher Roy Campanella.
 When Rickey brought Robinson up to the Dodgers for 1947, Chandler refused to stop him, promising to fight with him instead.
 The Show’s colour line was broken formally.